Towards Lightweight Black-Box Attacks against Deep Neural Networks: Conclusion

 \section{Conclusion}

-We propose a lightweight black-box attack, aiming to reveal the potential risk of black-box attacks under the no-box threat model.
-The proposal is based on the empirical observations that the model trained with limited samples can approximate the shallow layers of the target models within acceptable errors, which can be used for crafting adversarial examples.
-To enhance the performance, we propose error transformer to decrease the approximation error by transforming the approximation error in the parameter space into the feature space.
-The experiments show that the proposed ETF achieves a surprising attack success rate using only one image per category, i.e., only $3$ lower than black-box attacks with complete training data of target model.
+In this paper, we propose the conception of the lightweight black-box attack to reveal the potential risk of black-box attacks under the no-box threat model.
+To mount effective lightweight attacks, we find it crucial to leverage DNNs‘ shallow layers because they can learn similar features regardless of the number of samples.
+This is based on the empirical observations that the model trained with limited samples can approximate the shallow layers of the target models within acceptable errors, which can be used for crafting adversarial examples.
+Therefore, to further enhance the performance, we propose Error TransFormer (EFT) to decrease the approximation error by transforming the approximation error in the parameter space into the feature space.
+The experiments show that the proposed method achieves a surprising attack success rate under the no-box threat model using only one image per category, i.e., only $3\%$ lower than black-box attacks with complete training data of the target model.